lightning/bolts/02-peer-protocol.md

-    - SHOULD NOT offer `amount_msat` if, after adding that HTLC to its commitment transaction, its remaining balance doesn't allow it to pay the commitment transaction fee when receiving a future additional non-dust HTLC while maintaining its channel reserve ("fee spike buffer").
-A buffer that expects the current `feerate_per_kw` to potentially double is recommended to ensure predictability between implementations.
+    - SHOULD NOT offer `amount_msat` if, after adding that HTLC to its commitment transaction, its remaining balance doesn't allow it to pay the commitment transaction fee when receiving a future additional non-dust HTLC while maintaining its channel reserve.
+It is recommended that this "fee spike buffer" can handle twice the current `feerate_per_kw` to ensure predictability between implementations.
   - if it is _not responsible_ for paying the Bitcoin fee:
     - MUST NOT offer `amount_msat` if, once the remote node adds that HTLC to its commitment transaction, it cannot pay the fee for the updated local or